AMBmore/Anna-Portfolio/api-docs.md

 Fantasy Library is a fictional cloud-based platform built for public libraries, academic institutions, and regional lending networks.
 It supports media circulation, branch coordination, and automated lending workflows across distributed systems.

-This documentation sample was developed as part of a technical writing portfolio to demonstrate API documentation structure, information architecture, and developer-focused writing using Markdown and GitHub Pages.
-Prompt engineering techniques and AI-assisted tools such as ChatGPT and Claude Code were used to help model a realistic API workflow and incorporate real-world constraints commonly found in library systems.
+This documentation sample was developed as part of my technical writing portfolio to demonstrate API documentation structure, information architecture, and developer-focused writing using Markdown and GitHub Pages.
+Prompt engineering techniques and AI-assisted tools such as ChatGPT and Claude Code were used to model a realistic API workflow and incorporate real-world constraints commonly found in library systems.

 ---